The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 Except they're not reporting that they shut down the government.

-But they are not blaming the left for shutting down the government.
+They are reporting they've shut down the school system, but they are not blaming the left for shutting down the government.

-They are blaming the Republican.
+They are blaming the Republicans.

 They're blaming the governor for doing this.